-The control environment constitutes the basis for Nordea's internal control and centres around the culture and values established by the Board of Directors and Group Executive Management of Nordea Bank Abp, and the organisational structure, with clear roles and responsibilities.
+The control environment consists of Nordea's internal controls and centres around the culture and values established by the Board and Group Leadership Team, and the organisational structure with clear roles and responsibilities.

-A clear and transparent organisational structure is of importance for the control environment.
-Nordea's business structure aims to support the overall strategy, ensuring strong business momentum and increased requirements on capital and liquidity.
-The business and the organisation are under continuous development.
+Nordea's organisational structure aims to support the overall strategy, ensure business momentum and meet the requirements on capital and liquidity.

-Clear roles and responsibilities are critical in the governance of the internal control of financial reporting where the risk owners in the business areas and Group Finance are responsible for the risk management activities.
-A risk management function supports the Group CFO in maintaining a Group wide set of controls (in Nordea defined as Accounting Key Controls (AKC)), in line with the risk framework, which covers the control of risks and the risk identification process that to a large extent is based on the actual business and financial closing processes in place.
+Clear roles and responsibilities are crucial in the governance of internal control over financial reporting where the risk owners in the business areas and Group functions are responsible for the risk management activities.
+A central function supports the Group CFO in maintaining a Group wide set of controls (in Nordea defined as Accounting Key Controls (AKC)), in line with the risk framework, which covers the control of risks and the risk identification process that to a large extent is based on the actual business and financial closing processes in place.
 An independent risk control function that is responsible for identifying, controlling and reporting on financial reporting risk has been established in Group Risk Management and Control (GRMC).
 In addition, the internal audit function provides the Group Board with an assessment of the overall effectiveness of the governance, risk management and control processes.